qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 the form of a legal notices text, which is then made available to players in the console through the context menu.

-Cartridges may also include additional provisions for using the cartridge.
+Any cartridge that uses the internet or includes links to internet addresses in any form **must** also include a privacy policy, which indicates to the user if any data is collected and how this data is used.

-Open source games can declare which open source licence applies.
-And games with relaxed usage can declare if players are allowed to modify the cartridge (e.g.: by making mods), and whether they're allowed to make commercial use of their modification.
+Cartridges are also encouraged to specify their policy on derivative works (e.g.: game mods).
+The default value allows users to modify the cartridge strictly for personal use, however this can be changed to disallow any modification or to allow non-commercial or commercial sharing of derivative works.

-The defaults are those of a restrictive proprietary policy, with some provisions for personal modifications.
 The reason personal modifications are allowed by default is that players with particular accessibility needs may need to make modifications to be able to play at all.
+While you can change the default, supporting personal accessibility needs is encouraged.

 .. _cartridge rating: